 Become an explorer in one of medicine’s final frontiers: the brain.
 UNE’s Neuroscience major combines hands-on discovery, research, and internships to bring you an interdisciplinary program incorporating the fields of psychology, biology, chemistry, and biomedical science.
 Ranked a “High Research Activity” university by the Carnegie Classification, we boast field-leading faculty members and state-of-the-art resources that you would expect at a large institution.
 Yet we provide a small, intimate college environment that gives you the one-on-one attention and access to sophisticated equipment that are usually only offered at the graduate level.
+Visit our blog to read more about the class experiences, internships, activities, and accomplishments of our Neuroscience students and faculty.

 Why UNE for Neuroscience